scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

-Figure :ref:`fig:leo-perturbations` gives a clear picture of the most important natural perturbations affecting satellites in LEO, namely: first harmonic of the geopotential field :math:`J_2` (representing the attractor oblateness), the atmospheric drag, and the higher order harmonics of the geopotential field.
+Figure :ref:`fig:leo-perturbations` gives a clear picture of the most important natural perturbations affecting satellites in LEO, namely: the first harmonic of the geopotential field :math:`J_2` (representing the attractor oblateness), the atmospheric drag, and the higher order harmonics of the geopotential field.

 .. figure:: leo-perturbations.png